If you have questions about this program, email the

 Students pursuing program participation accept financial responsibility.
 Purdue will take measures to mitigate financial risks, although will not be liable for loss.

-*Students on this program will be asked to purchase airfare on their own, with the assistance of the program leader.
+*Students in this program will be asked to purchase airfare on their own, with the assistance of the program leader.

 Application Deadline